-The most important criterion when selecting the laser power of your laser machine is the application that you want to use most often with the laser.
+The most important criterion when selecting the laser power of your laser cutter or laser engraver is the application that you want to use most often with the laser.
 If the laser is primarily used for engraving, you will achieve good results with laser powers between 25 and 80 watts.
 For laser cutting or for very high speed applications, we recommend a laser power of more than 80 watts.

 In this article we will try to explain the topic of “Optimal laser power” as well as possible.
 As a general rule, we recommend a personal consultation to determine the optimum laser power for you.

 The maximum laser power of your laser machine affects both the quality of your products and the working time.
 The difference between two power levels is best demonstrated using examples.
-In this case we have laser engraved anodised aluminium and cut our logo from acrylic.
+Therefore, we engraved an aluminum data plate and cut the Trotec logo out of acrylic.

-Different materials require different laser powers to achieve the optimum result.
-For example, laser engraving paper typically requires less power than laser engraving wood.
-With acrylic, a uniformly homogeneous material, finer laser engraving can be created using a low power.
-For engraving laminates such as TroLase, higher laser power enables a faster working time.
+Depending on the type of material, a different laser power will lead to the optimum result.
+E.g. Engraving paper usually requires less power than engraving wood.
+With acrylic, a uniformly homogeneous, not too deep engraving can be created using a low power.
+And when processing engraving materials (plastic laminates such as TroLase), higher power allows faster work.

-Using your laser software you can easily regulate the laser power.
-However, the maximum laser power is dependant on your hardware.
-A laser machine which has a higher laser power offers greater processing flexibility for many different materials.
+The laser power can be easily regulated by the software.
+However, the maximum power depends on the hardware.
+The following applies: A laser machine with high laser power offers great flexibility as it allows you to process many different materials.

-The following table shows an overview of the required minimum powers for different materials:
+The table shows an overview of the required minimum powers for different materials:

 These values are guidelines.
 A higher laser power usually leads to faster throughput times and higher efficiency.

-In addition to acrylic, other plastics can be processed by laser, such as polycarbonate or SAN.
+In addition to acrylic, other plastics are also processed by laser, e.g. polycarbonate or SAN.
 These require high powers of 200 or 400 watts in order to be able to cut them cleanly even with a comparatively low thickness of 2 and 3 mm.